Omobamidele/gtm-engineering-journey/README.md

-# gtm-engineering-journey
+# 🚀 GTM Engineer Learning Journey

-Welcome!
-This repo documents my journey learning and building in the GTM (Go-To-Market) Engineering space, where marketing, sales, and data meet technology.
+This repository documents my path to becoming a GTM Engineer.